shevvek/lilypond-ts-mode/README.md

 Currently this package is in alpha.

 ## Currently supported features
-* Musical time-based code navigation: cycle through the same measure/beat in all parts with a single command.
+* Navigate "vertically" through your score, cycling through the same beat in the code for each part's music.
 * Live access to LilyPond's full Scheme API from Emacs, by running LilyPond itself as the Scheme REPL via Geiser.
 This is usable both for `lilypond-ts-mode` files and for `scheme-mode` files.
+* Automatic detection of LilyPond installations and selection of the closest compatible version when compiling.
 * Interactively evaluate LilyPond code within the active REPL via `lilypond-ts-eval-region`.
 (Note: this is currently implemented in a way that does minimal checking for valid expression boundaries or error conditions.)
 * Parser based indentation for LilyPond code, with `scheme-mode` indentation of embedded Scheme.
 Arbitrarily nested embeddings are supported.
 * Smart type-based auto-completion for property expressions (e.g. `Staff.TextScript.whiteout`).